rubyworks/tapout/TAP-YJ.md

       code: Foo#*
     time: 0.01

-Besides the `status`, all unit documents MUST have a `description`.
+Besides the `status`, all test documents MUST have a `label`.

-A unit document MAY provide a `setup` field, which is used to describe the setup for the unit test.
+A test document MAY provide a `setup` field, which is used to describe the setup for the unit test.

-Units SHOULD also give an `expected` and `returned` value, if relavent to the nature of the test.
+Tests SHOULD also give an `expected` and `returned` value, if relavent to the nature of the test.
 For example, the most common test assertion is equality, e.g. <code>assert_equal(4,3)</code>, so `expected` would be `3` and `returned` woudl be `4`.
 Although desirable this can be a difficult piece